baldram/gwt-leaflet-d3/README.md

 ### Add dependency

-Add the JitPack repository to your build file
+Add the JitPack repository to your `pom.xml` build file:

 ```xml
 	<repositories>